ProteinsWebTeam/interpro-docs/docs/searchways.rst

 The browse search provides a powerful functionality to select subsets of data available in InterPro by selecting filters according to the results required.
-For example, this page can be used to browse all entries which have a contributing signature from a particular member database e.g. HAMAP, or to retrieve all proteins from a certain taxon, e.g. *Escherichia coli*, that contain a specific domain eg OmpA-like domain.
+For example, this page can be used to browse all entries which have a contributing signature from a particular member database e.g. HAMAP, or to retrieve all proteins from a certain taxon, e.g. *Escherichia coli*, that contain a specific domain e.g. OmpA-like domain.

 Below we describe how to use the browse search feature: